 Structuring Fee: An optional fee used to compensate an underwriter, consultant or advisor for developing an issue within the issuer's legal and financial constraints and making the issue marketable to investors.
-The payment of such a fee depends on the complexity of the issuance or other unique circumstances of the transaction that required greater effort on the part of the consultant than a like financing transaction without the complexity or unique circumstances.
+A Structuring Fee may be awarded in addition to the takedown and forms a component of the spread.

 Syndicate: A group of underwriters formed to purchase and reoffer an issuer's bonds for sale to the public at a stated offering price.
-Each member of the syndicate has a percentage in the liability of the financing as detailed in the AAU.
+Each member of the Syndicate has a percentage of the liability in the financing as detailed in the AAU.